 Posterior vitreous detachment (PVD) happens as a normal part of aging.
 The vitreous gel shrinks and separates from the retina.
 PVD normally happens over a period of time, and it's something that you won't feel.

 This kind of PVD usually does not cause any problems.
 But if the vitreous gel is strongly attached to the retina, the gel can pull so hard on the retina—a process called traction—that it tears the retina.
 The tear then allows fluid to collect under the retina and may lead to a retinal detachment.

 In addition to normal, age-related changes in the vitreous gel, PVD can also result from eye injury or inflammation or can happen after eye surgery.
 This kind of PVD may occur suddenly and may also cause a retinal tear.

-you are about to have a retinal detachment, but it is important to tell your doctor about these symptoms right away.
+The main symptoms of PVD are floaters and flashes of light.
+Having floaters or flashes does not always mean that you are about to have a retinal detachment, but it is important to tell your doctor about these symptoms right away.
 A sudden change in these symptoms could be a warning sign of a retinal tear or detachment.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine

 Specialist Medical Reviewer Carol L. Karp, MD - Ophthalmology